Suicide of Atul Subhash: Aftermath

-Subhash left behind a suicide note titled "This ATM has been closed permanently", which became a rally cry for victims of the Legal System in India, and allowed them to seek help from human rights organizations such as Save Indian Family Foundation.
+Subhash left behind a suicide note titled "This ATM has been closed permanently", which became a rally cry for victims of the Legal System in India, and allowed them to seek help from men's rights organizations such as the Save Indian Family Foundation.
 The death of Subhash led to widespread discussion and debate about the rights of men in India.
 Some advocates argued that reforms are needed in the family law system, citing concerns about potential misuse of existing laws.
-A police investigation was conducted, and Singhania and several family members were charged under Section 309 of the Indian Penal Code (IPC) related to abetment to suicide.
-The Bengaluru Court granted them bail in December 2024.

-Atul's case also resulted in attention to various similar men who committed suicides after judicial abuse, such as Suresh Sathadiya, Nitin Padiyar, and Puneet Khurana.
+Subhash's case resulted in attention to various men who committed suicides after judicial abuse under similar circumstances, such as Suresh Sathadiya, Nitin Padiyar, and Puneet Khurana.
+Supreme court has since released an 8 point factors to decide alimony amount and warned courts against misuse of relevant laws.

+Subhash's death also sparked backlash against feminism among men's rights activists and certain online commentators.
+Subhash himself wrote a commentary on women empowerment and feminism in the letters he left behind, expressing paranoid views such as views against abortion, DEI hiring of women in military and criminalization of marital rape.